Qiraat Soomro uncloaks obscene speculations

-A recent BFA graduate from the National College of Arts Rawalpindi Campus, Qiraat Soomro is a 25 years old Visual Artist from Hyderabad.
-During her Bachelors, Qiraat came across the means of scrutiny that unveiled her versatility concerning mediums and techniques.
+Hailing from Hyderabad, Qiraat came across the means of scrutiny during her Bachelors in Lahore, that unveiled her versatility concerning mediums and techniques.
 She has showcased her prints and mixed media works in numerous exhibitions and competitions, where she availed the opportunities and manifested her exploratory process.

 Qiraat’s work reveals self-brawls triggered by ceaseless waves of societal barbarity and exploitation.
 She has uncloaked society’s obscene speculation on a person’s course of living as it continuously disrupts an individual’s self-constructed orbit.
 The assimilation of her identity with the sufferers links her context to a broader and objective issue.
 Her visuals proclaim the attributes of fear and anxiety caused by censoring self-expression, which she believes defies the yearning to open up before the world of cruelty.
 Her visual language speaks of the constant descending esteem of an individual that concludes in numb tones and dim imagery.
 Qiraat further converses about the sheer turmoil within a person through her images of body gestures and facial expressions.
 The surfaces rely on agonizing narrations that the figures silently deliver with their hearts bottled up and sealed by cunningly vicious communities.